 IN THE UNITED STATES DISTRICT COURT FOR THE DISTRICT OF KANSAS

-DUSTIN D. COFFMAN,)
+SHAY DEE COOK,)

-Plaintiff,)
+Plaintiff,))

-VS.) Case No. 16-1109-EFM-KGG
+Vs.) Case No. 17-1059-JTM-KGG

-CHRISTIE ANN KREBS, et. al,)
+ROCKY CROWNOVER,))

-Defendant) ss.)
+recorr end write very Defendant. ,)

-)
+Detellualit.)

 MEMORANDUM & ORDER ON MOTION TO PROCEED WITHOUT PREPAYMENT OF FEES AND REPORT & RECOMMENDATION FOR DISMISSAL

-Plaintiff's federal court Complaint alleges employment discrimination under Title VII as well as the Age Discrimination in Employment Act and the Americans with Disabilities Act.
-(See generally, Doc.
-1.)
+Plaintiff's federal court Complaint alleges that Defendant "forged signatures on quit claim deeds resulting in transferring property out of [Plaintiff's] name illegally and selling them."
+(Doc.
+1, at 3.)
 In conjunction with his federal court Complaint, Plaintiff has filed a Motion to Proceed Without Prepayment of Fees (IFP Application, Doc.
-3, sealed), with an accompanying Affidavit of Financial Status (Doc.
-3-1, sealed).
+2, sealed), with an accompanying Affidavit of Financial Status (Doc.
+4, sealed).
 Having reviewed Plaintiff's motion, as well as his financial affidavit and Complaint, the Court GRANTS Plaintiff's motion for IFP status but recommends Plaintiff's claims be dismissed for failure to state a viable federal cause of action.

 A. Motion to Proceed IFP.

 Under 28 U.S.C. § 1915(a), a federal court may authorize commencement of an action without prepayment of fees, costs, etc., by a person who lacks financial means.
 28 U.S.C. § 1915(a).
 In so doing, the court considers the affidavit of financial status included with the application.
 See id.
 There is a liberal policy toward permitting proceedings in forma pauperis when necessary to ensure that the courts are available to all citizens, not just those who can afford to pay.
 See generally, Yellen v.
 Cooper, 828 F.2d 1471 (10th Cir.
 1987).
 In construing the application and affidavit, courts generally seek to compare an applicant's monthly expenses to monthly income.
 See Patillo v.
 N. Am.
 Van Lines, Inc., No. 02-2162, 2002 WL 1162684, at 1 (D.Kan.
 Apr.
 15, 2002); Webb v.
 Cessna Aircraft, No. 00-2229, 2000 WL 1025575, at 1 (D.Kan.
 July 17, 2000) (denying motion because "Plaintiff is employed, with monthly income exceeding her monthly expenses by approximately \$600.00").
-In his supporting financial affidavit, Plaintiff indicates he is 40 years old and divorced, with no dependents.
+In his supporting financial affidavit, Plaintiff indicates he is 36 years old and single, with no dependents.
 (Doc.
-3-1, sealed, at 1-2.)
-Plaintiff is currently unemployed, most recently working for Rebel Staffing for six months as a traveling LPN/charge nurse earning a modest income.
+4, sealed, at 1-2.)
+Plaintiff is currently unemployed and incarcerated.
 (Id., at 2-3.)
-He lists no current income from other sources.
-(Id., at 5.)
-He owns a modest home and automobile with little equity.
-(Id., at 3-4.)
-He lists the typical monthly expenses, including reasonable amounts for rent, groceries, gas, automobile insurance, and utilities, as well as consumer debt and a significant amount in student loans.
-(Id., at 5.)
-He indicates a small amount of cash on hand.
-(Id., at 4.)
+He lists no current income, assets or financial liabilities.
+(Id., at 3-5.)
 He has never filed for bankruptcy.
 (Id., at 6.)
 Considering all of the information contained in the financial affidavit, the Court finds that Plaintiff has established that his access to the Court would be significantly limited absent the ability to file this action without payment of fees and costs.
 The Court GRANTS Plaintiff leave to proceed in forma pauperis (Doc.
 3, sealed).
 B. Sufficiency of Complaint and Recommendation for Dismissal.